 - Blowing a Raspberry: This is the extent of SpongeBob telling off Mr. Krabs for thinking he's still a kid.

 - Break the Haughty: The two fish at the gas station get this...they crack a joke to Dennis and he pulls their mouths off their face.

 - Broad Strokes: The film was well known for this, especially in recent years.
-It has been criticized that the film links a alternate canon in the series, because after the film does not show specific changes they had during the course of the film (Word of God says that the movie is meant to be the Grand Finale, with episodes produced after still occurring before it).
+It has been criticized that the film links a alternate canon in the series, because episodes that aired after the film do not show specific changes they had during the course of the film (Word of God says that the movie is meant to be the Grand Finale, with episodes produced after still occurring before it).
 Granted, this isn't the kind of show that adheres to continuity.

 - The Caligula: King Neptune shows signs of this.